CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/03_13_splitting_en-US/splitting.md

 ```

-> Tip: Use the already known splicing operator.
+> Tip: Use the slicing operator.

 > You can reuse this feature in future tasks:\
 > Make sure that the file is in the same folder as the new task and use `import splitting`.